 Any one of the Department's concentrations can be a great foundation for a career in education, publishing, journalism, public relations, law, advertising, marketing, and many other industries.
-In addition to the BA in English, Hofstra also offers minors in Creative Writing, English, and Publishing Studies.
-As well as a BA/MFA in English and Creative Writing.
+In addition to the BA in English, Hofstra also offers minors in Creative Writing; English; Publishing Studies; and Medicine, Culture, and Society.

 The Student Experience

 Hofstra's proximity to New York City enriches the curriculum and provides incomparable access to internships and experiential learning, while our event series and in-house literary journals offer opportunities right on campus.

 Being a short train ride away from New York City makes it possible for English majors to intern at industry leaders in the worlds of book and magazine publishing.

 They have also secured internships at media companies like ABC and CBS News, and at publications like O magazine, Cosmopolitan, and Vogue.
 The Hofstra Center for Career Design and Development is available to help students identify internship opportunities.

 Hofstra is home to a chapter of Sigma Tau Delta, the international English Honor Society.
 The department sends invitations to eligible juniors and seniors in the spring semester.

 Additionally, advanced students may choose to earn departmental honors by completing an honors project, either a researched essay or a creative manuscript.
 Interested students should consult with a department adviser and/or a faculty member who they would like to director their honors project.

 Great Writers, Great Readings Series